Suggest a Songfact / Artistfact

-Simon wrote this in response to the Jimmy Cliff song "Vietnam;" a song about a mother receiving a letter about her son's death on the battlefield.
-Simon recorded this song in Jamaica using Cliff's musicians, hence the very authentic sound.
-Simon said of the song that it "became the first Reggae hit by a non-Jamaican white guy outside Jamaica." (thanks, Cudjoe - Princeton, NJ)
+Simon wrote this in response to the Jimmy Cliff song "Vietnam," where a mother receives a letter about her son's death on the battlefield.
+Simon recorded "Mother and Child Reunion" in Jamaica using Cliff's musicians, hence the very authentic sound.
+Simon said of the song that it "became the first reggae hit by a non-Jamaican white guy outside Jamaica."

-Simon came up with the title after seeing a chicken and egg dish called "Mother and Child Reunion" on the menu at 456 Restaurant in Chinatown, New York. (thanks, Simon - Sydney, Australia)
+Simon came up with the title after seeing a chicken and egg dish called "Mother and Child Reunion" on the menu at 456 Restaurant in Chinatown, New York.

 This was Simon's first single as a solo artist.

 We can't confirm that Simon wrote the song based on this story, but there are some interesting coincidences.
 Thanks to Graham from Dorset, England for sending it - here's how he tells it: